CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ## But what is a Linker?

 Looking at a C++ developer's toolchain, it's easy to get hung up on the compiler.
 It is where the magic (read: optimisation) happens.
-But compilers alone do not a toolchain make, they also rely on **linkers** and other ancillary programs:
+But compilers alone do not a toolchain make, they rely on **linkers** and other ancillary programs:

 ![Desktop View](/assets/img/posts/2026-02-20-compiler-and-linker.png)
 *<strong>The toolchain</strong> transforms source code to (executable) machine code.
 The preprocessor, compiler, and assembler are, technically, their own programs, but I'll lump them together and call them the compiler for convenience; they aren't the part of the toolchain we're interested in today.*

 Toolchains think about a project in terms of **compilation units**, which in C++ are just its `.cpp` source files.
 At compile time, sources get lowered, unit by unit, into independent **machine code** binaries native to your desired instruction set (x86, ARM, *etc.*).
 The linker is what then takes their native object files (`.o`) and merges them together.
 Whether returning an executable (`.exe`) or maybe a library (`.dll`), this last step is machine code in, machine code out.

 Now, when we talk about linking object files, we're linking them by their **symbols**.
-These are the named entities in a program that get attached to a fixed memory location - *e.g.* functions and class methods, global and static variables - many of which will be **externally visible** beyond the scope of their own compilation unit.
+These are any named entities in a program that get attached to a fixed memory location - *e.g.* functions and class methods, global and static variables - many of which will be **externally visible** beyond the scope of their own compilation unit.
 When externals are referenced elsewhere it's the linker that matches them to their definitions, a process known as <a href="https://chessman7.substack.com/i/164431639/symbol-resolution-in-action"><strong>symbol resolution</strong></a>.

 While they will attempt some amount of *dead code stripping*, compilers evaluate each unit in isolation.
 Only at link time, with a global view of the executable, can we spot unused externals and remove them.
 Linkers are also responsible for resolving *relocations* using newly-finalised runtime memory addresses, but I'll refer you to <a href="https://mcyoung.xyz/2021/06/01/linker-script/"><strong>Miguel Young</strong></a> for the further reading there.
 Crucially, compile-time optimisations run in parallel, whereas we only unlock these further 'whole program' capabilities by linking on a single thread.